-Abbey Johnson is a program officer at the de Beaumont Foundation.
+Abbey Johnson is the Associate Director of Programs at the de Beaumont Foundation.
 Before joining the Foundation, she was a policy analyst in the Opioid Response Coordinating Unit at the Centers for Disease Control and Prevention (CDC).
 In this role, she facilitated the management of cross-agency opioid overdose prevention projects totaling $40 million; and worked with programs and partners for information sharing and networking.
 Previously at CDC, Abbey supported policy and legislative affairs, budget formulation, partnership development, and strategic planning for CDC’s National Center for Chronic Disease Prevention and Health Promotion.

 In 2012 she became a Public Health Prevention Service Fellow at CDC, where she completed a two-year field assignment with the Chronic Disease Prevention Program at the Richmond City Health District in Richmond, Va.
 While in Richmond, Abbey oversaw strategic partnerships and initiatives focused on healthy eating, active living, and obesity prevention.